ldevivo33/say-it/README.md

 ### Twilio (optional SMS)
 If you want SMS notifications on the first submission of the day, set `TWILIO_ACCOUNT_SID`, `TWILIO_AUTH_TOKEN`, and `TWILIO_FROM_NUMBER`.
 If any are missing, SMS is skipped automatically.

+- Optional: set `APP_URL` to include in welcome texts when a user joins a group.